The idea contest - from the idea to the concept

-The second round of our idea contest will also award the most promising project drafts with up to 20,000 euros!
+The third round of our idea contest will also award the most promising project drafts with up to 20,000 euros!

 Do you have a great idea for how AI can benefit the common good?
 Then create a personal profile, assemble a project team and submit your project draft by 11.59 p.m. on

 January 26, 2023 February 09, 2023 (submission deadline extended).
 Find everything else you need to know in our FAQ.

 What it's about